ovainola/ovainola.github.com/_posts/2017-14-5-Neural_networks_categorization_problem.md

 ![png](/images/machine_learning_support_vector_machine/kuva_2.png)

-Our function converges to the best value quite fast, and I guess only 200 iterations would have been enought.
+Our function converges to the best value quite fast, and I guess only 200 iterations would have been sufficient.
 Let's plot our results!

 ```python